ZachCesare/FirstRepository/README.md

 # FirstRepository
 The first of many.

-I have goals I want to finish.
+I have goals I want to finish soon.